Solaris Sunrise Catamaran 36

 The last issue was an important factor.
 Although we were keen on changing our lead-acid batteries to lithium the smart charging system would mean that there would be added complexity requiring battery-to-battery chargers on both engines.
 In addition, we also have one house bank and 2 engine-starting batteries and the whole caboodle is linked.
 Then there was the attitude of the insurers - they were prepared to accept LiPo batteries but were insistent that they be fitted by an expert outfit.
 Not many of those around.
 We also preferred LiPo with independent battery management systems (BMS) since apparently these are the most likely cause of failure.
 If you have built-in BMS then a fault means replacing the whole expensive item, rather than just the BMS.
 The issue became even more complicated.

 Eventually the research led us to LiPo4 or one of the Absorbed Glass Matt (AGM) variants.
 Despite the extra weight (by comparison with LiPo4) we opted for lead carbon AGM.
 These offer a higher number of recharge cycles than straight lead acid or other types of AGM and can support a greater depth-of-discharge (DOD).
 Not as good in either department as LiPo4 but without the extra costs, complexity and loss of our smart charging.
-That is a
+That is a very quick summary of months of research and discussion.
+The boat now has 4 lead carbon AGM giving a total of just under 400Ah (amp hours).
+Fortunately our solar MPPT controller and the mains battery charger both offered settings to suit the new batteries.

 Top of Page